 Secondary Data Analysis Grant

-The Office of Adolescent Health (OAH), through a competitive process, awarded a two-year cooperative agreement to ETR Associates.
+Through a competitive process, OAH awarded a two-year cooperative agreement to ETR Associates.
 The grantee will explore new questions in the area of teen pregnancy prevention through analyses of existing data from the OAH Teen Pregnancy Prevention Program.
 ETR will focus on programs implemented with middle school youth.
 The purpose of this project is to enhance understanding of interventions designed to reduce teen pregnancy and existing disparities and to continue to increase available evidence.
 The final report is expected in June 2018.

 Making Proud Choices!
 Evaluation Contract